 - Make arrangements for the proper administration of its financial affairs and to secure that the proper officer of the Board has responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
-For this Board, that officer is the Chief Finance Officer. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014, the Coronavirus (Scotland) Act 2020) and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003). - Approve the Annual Accounts.
+For this Board, that officer is the Chief Finance Officer. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014, the Coronavirus (Scotland) Act 2020) and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003). - Approve the Annual Accounts for signature.

-I confirm that these Annual Accounts were approved for signature at a meeting of the Integration Joint Board on 22 June 2022.
+I confirm that these Annual Accounts were approved for signature at a meeting of the Performance and Audit Committee on 23 November 2022.